Aphrodite – Greek Goddess of Love and Beauty

 Aphrodite beauty goddess

 Aphrodite had an affair with Ares, the god of war.
-Helios caught the lovers and informed Hephaestus of their tryst.
+However, Helios the sun god, caught the lovers and informed Hephaestus of their tryst.
 Angered, Hephaestus designed a fine bronze net that would trap them within it when they next lay together.
 The lovers were only freed after the other gods laughed at them and Poseidon paid for their release.

-Hermes is a god who doesn’t have a lot of consorts, but he was with Aphrodite and they had an offspring named Hermaphroditos.
+Hermes is a god who doesn’t have a lot of consorts.
+As the winged god, he was often traveling around as the messenger of the gods.
+However, he found time to be with Aphrodite and they had an offspring named Hermaphroditus.

 Zeus decided to settle the dispute by dividing Adonis’ time between the goddesses, but it was ultimately Aphrodite that Adonis would choose.
 He paid for it with his life, dying in her arms after either Ares or Artemis sent a wild boar to kill him.
 As the story goes, anemones sprang from where the blood of Adonis fell.